singhrohit487/golang-pinger-program/README.md

 # Orientation & Instruction

-This repository contains a simple program written in Go named `pinger` with a basic `Makefile` that allows you to:
+This repository contains a simple program written in Golang named `pinger`.
+This service reponds with `"hello world"` at the root path and can be configured to ping another server through the environment variables (see the file at `./cmd/pinger/config.go`).
+By default, running it will make it start a server and ping itself.

+A basic `Makefile` is provided that allows you to:

 - pull in dependencies - `make dep`
 - builds the binaries - `make build`